Saumya-Bhatt/Saumya-Bhatt/README.md

 ### Hi there, I'm Saumi - aka [Saumya][website] 👋

 ## I'm a 3rd year undergraduate student at BITS Goa.
-- 👯 I’m looking for summer internships in the field of python and/or software development
+- 👯 I’m looking for summer internships in the field of software/web development
 - 🥅 Loves Football, Formula One and Food!
 - 😄 Pronouns: He/Him
 - 🍿 Checkput my movie review blog over here!
 [Movies By the Sea](http://movies-by-the-sea.herokuapp.com/)!